 Historic Jefferson College

-Historic Jefferson College was the birthplace of Mississippi’s statehood in 1817.
+Historic Jefferson College is the birthplace of Mississippi’s statehood in 1817.
 Established in 1802, the school was the first institution of higher learning chartered in the Mississippi Territory.
-The site features several original buildings built between 1819 and 1839, including the East Wing, President’s House, and West Wing.

 As governor of the Mississippi Territory, William C. C. Claiborne proposed that an institution of higher learning be established.
 In 1802, at its first meeting, the Mississippi Territorial General Assembly approved a bill to construct Jefferson College in Washington, Mississippi.
 The college was named in honor of Thomas Jefferson, then president of the United States.
 William Dunbar, noted scientist and early explorer of the Louisiana Purchase, was a member of the college’s first board of trustees, and Governor Claiborne served as president.

 Jefferson College opened its doors on January 7, 1811, as a preparatory school with 15 students.
 Funds from Congress, the state legislature, and private citizens allowed Jefferson College to become a full-fledged institution by 1817.
 Famous students and faculty include 10-year-old Jefferson Davis, president of the Confederate States of America; Albert Gallatin Brown, governor of Mississippi; and Benjamin L. C. Wailes, a distinguished geologist, who was both a student and instructor.

 In 1830, the college purchased the Methodist church building that had housed the 1817 Mississippi Statehood Convention.
 The building was later destroyed in a storm.